patacongo/Pascal/doc/PascalNotes.md

 - `function UpperCase(ch : char) : char` - Convert the input `ch` character from lower- to upper-case.  if `ch` is not a lower case character, it is returned unaltered.
 - `function LowerCase(ch : char) : char` - Convert the input `ch` character from upper- to lower-case.  if `ch` is not an upper lower case character, it is returned unaltered.
+- `function CharPos(StrInput : STRING; CheckChar : char; StartPos : integer) : integer` - Return the position of the next occurence of `CheckChar` in `StrInput` after position `CheckPos`.
+Position zero is returned if there is character meeting these conditions
-- `function TokenizeString(inString, tokenDelimiter : string; VAR token : string; VAR strPos : integer) : boolean` - Gets the next *token* from the string `inString` on each call.
-A *token* is defined to be a substring of `inString` delimited by one of the characters from the string `tokenDelimiter`.
-The integer `VAR` parameter `strPos` must be provided so that `TokenizeString` can continue parsing the string `inString` from call-to-call.  `strPos` simply holds the position in the string `inString` where `TokenizeString` will resume parsing on the next call.
+- `function TokenizeString(inString, tokenDelimiters : string; VAR token : string; VAR StrPos : integer) : boolean` - Gets the next *token* from the string `inString` on each call.
+A *token* is defined to be a substring of `inString` delimited by one of the characters from the string `tokenDelimiters`.
+The integer `VAR` parameter `StrPos` must be provided so that `TokenizeString` can continue parsing the string `inString` from call-to-call.  `StrPos` simply holds the position in the string `inString` where `TokenizeString` will resume parsing on the next call.
 This function returns true if the next token pas found or false if all tokens have been parsed.

 Non-standard string operations.